Build a simple LLM application with chat models and prompt templates

 SystemMessage {

-content: "Translate the following into italian:",
+"content": "Translate the following from English into italian",

-additional_kwargs: {},
+"additional_kwargs": {},

-response_metadata: {}
+"response_metadata": {}

 },